bagashiz/go-pos/README.md

 For database schema documentation, see [here](https://dbdocs.io/bagashiz/Go-POS/), powered by [dbdocs.io](https://dbdocs.io/).

-API documentation is still in progress.
+API documentation can be found in `docs/` directory.
+To view the documentation, open the browser and go to `http://localhost:8080/swagger/index.html`.
+The documentation is generated using [swaggo](https://github.com/swaggo/swag/) using [swaggo/gin-swagger](https://github.com/swaggo/gin-swagger/) middleware.

 ## Contributing